RiderBoom/boomrider/docs/PRODUCTION_RUNBOOK.md

    to review any corrective database operation.
 5. Verify the final balance and add a regression test before re-enabling the flow.

+## Daily financial reconciliation

+1. Call the admin-only `get_financial_reconciliation_report()` RPC using a dedicated admin account; never expose a service-role key in the browser.
+2. Treat any non-zero result as an incident requiring order-level review.
+3. Compare the order, immutable `wallet_ledger_entries`, and provider payment evidence.
+Do not use wallet JSON history as the sole accounting record.
+4. Never update or delete a ledger row.
+Record a reviewed compensating wallet transaction when a correction is approved.
+5. Preserve the report timestamp, affected order IDs, reviewer, and approval in the restricted incident record.

 ## Authentication or credential incident

 1. Revoke or rotate the exposed credential at its provider.